mehulagg/gitlab/doc/ci/yaml/README.md

 up to the amount of times specified by the `retry` keyword.

-If `retry` is set to 2, and a job succeeds in a second run (first retry), it is not tried again. `retry` value has to be a positive integer, equal to or larger than 0, but less than or equal to 2 (two retries maximum, three runs in total).
+If `retry` is set to 2, and a job succeeds in a second run (first retry), it is not tried again.
+The `retry` value can be from 0 to 2 (two retries maximum, three runs in total).

 A simple example to retry in all failure cases: